Approved by Graduate Council: February 22, 2024

 The Graduate School has responsibility for implementation of policies and procedures adopted by Graduate Council.
 The Dean of the Graduate School makes recommendations to Council regarding graduate programs and support for graduate students.
 The Graduate School provides administrative support for the activities of Council and its committees.

-Graduate Deans
+Graduate Associate Deans

 Graduate Student Senate

-The Graduate Student Senate provides the students’ perspective to Graduate Council and its committees through their representatives.
+The Graduate Student Senate provides the students’ perspective to the Graduate Council and its committees through their representatives.
 The Graduate Student Senate representatives to Council serve as an avenue of communication to the graduate student body on Council activities and actions.

 Other Campus Bodies